 Artificial Life follows the American Psychological Association (APAv7) style for citations and references.Citations in the body of the text have the format (Name, Year), or Name (Year), as appropriate grammatically.
 The reference list is in alphabetical order by first author.

 LaTeX: an appropriate bib style file for APA v7 is available at https://ctan.org/pkg/apa7Microsoft Word: Word 2016 and later currently support APA v6, available under References>Citations & Bibliography>Style>APA.
 This format is sufficiently similar to v7 for submission purposes.

 Data and code policyIt is the responsibility of all authors submitting research for publication to ensure that all data contributing to the findings of that research are properly cited in the article itself and that the data is made publicly available where possible.
 Therefore, submissions must conform to the MIT Press Research Data Policy.

 Open Access Option

-Upon acceptance for publication in Artificial Life, authors have the option to publish their articles as open access (OA), making them freely accessible to the public worldwide.
-For more information on this option, and the associated fee, please see the Artificial Life Open Access Program.
+Upon acceptance of their article for publication in Artificial Life, authors have the option to publish as open access (OA), making it freely accessible to the public worldwide.
+For more information on this option, and the associated fee, see the Artificial Life Open Access Program.

-Contact detailsPlease send all submissions, questions and comments to:
+Contact detailsAll submissions, questions and comments should be sent to:

 Editor, Artificial Life